Chief Superintendent Strange: Character

 By the chronologically later stage of the (earlier) Inspector Morse series, Strange, holding the rank of Chief Superintendent, is the Divisional Commander for Oxford, of the Thames Valley Police force.
 His relationship with the principal character, Morse, is at times turbulent.
 Strange is a traditionalist, a Freemason, and a stickler for rules and regulations.
 Morse is also a traditionalist, but not in the same conservative sense as Strange; likewise, Morse is not interested in Freemasonry, although he proves knowledgeable on the subject, and in the 15th episode Masonic Mysteries proves his knowledge from the sublime (deep symbolism of masonry) to the less so (revealing to a junior traffic cop that he knows the masonic handshake, and that he is fully aware of which members of the local police are in the lodge); it is certainly true that the rules and regulations often frustrate Morse, and this leads to disagreements with Strange – a theme also picked up by the prequel, which shows the two characters disagreeing over the importance of rules in series 1, episode 1.

 However, it is also clear that Strange has a deep respect for Morse, even if not always appreciating his methods.
 Despite often addressing Morse, somewhat dismissively, as "matey", a clear mutual respect eventually shines through their relationship – in the final episode, The Remorseful Day, in which Morse dies, Strange's attitude towards Morse might even be described as fond and affectionate.
 This is even more apparent in the original novel in which Morse is shown to have acted to prevent a potential embarrassment for Strange.
 The "matey" form of address is explained in the prequel as a common form of address by Strange for all his acquaintances.
+Strange is at Morse's hospital bedside when the latter dies, and he telephones Lewis with the news.